Improving cashflow in times of financial difficulty

 - Can you negotiate payment plans with your Other Creditors, e.g. HMRC

 Stock includes the raw materials and finished goods you hold prior to being sold.
 If you can reduce the amount of stock you are holding then you could free up additional cash.
+It also includes overheads which are the costs you incur each month whether your business sells any product or not.
+It is especially important to review these costs if your turnover has dropped and is likely to remain lower for a significant period.

 Sell old stock